Your Money, Many Choices

 Kidding!
 Don’t put your money under the mattress.
 This is the moment when you have to look at yourself in the mirror and truly determine what you are comfortable putting money into.

 If it is Index funds, are comfortable limiting your returns to how the overall market performs?
-Index funds also have a bit of cost associated with them, usually .05% or less yearly, but cost nonetheless.
+Index funds also have a bit of cost associated with them, usually .05% or less yearly, but a cost nonetheless.

 I’m purposely leaving out real estate due to the illiquidity of the asset.
 It’s just too hard to use real estate as a savings mechanism.
 It is a business venture in my eyes.